kylenewm/Job-Search-Optimization/README.md

 I wanted to gain exposure to all areas within data science (data engineering, data scientist, ML engineer, etc.) so I created a project that would allow me to do while also constructing a useful tool

 ## Steps:
+### Webscraping
 1. Scrape data from Indeed using [Apify's](https://apify.com/hynekhruska/indeed-scraper) built in webscraper for Indeed
-    a.
-Make sure to set the job type to the jobs you are interested in (ex.
+    1. Make sure to set the job type to the jobs you are interested in (ex.
 Data Scientist) and set that as the starting point for the URL in apify
-    b.
-It may also help to use a secure VPN to deal with 403 errors.
+    2. It may also help to use a secure VPN to deal with 403 errors.

-2. Download files into a spreadsheet and remove large gaps in data (ex.
-No data between row 27 and row 93)
+### Setting up environment, uploading, and altering dataset
+1.

-3. Connect to cluster through either (AWS, Google Cloud, or MicrosoftAzure) and upload files into Datbricks using the UI
+2. Connect to cluster through either (AWS, Google Cloud, or MicrosoftAzure) and upload files into Datbricks using the UI
     1. When uploading files make sure to check the boxes enabling multi-line and first row headers

-4. Run commands in [SQL file](https://github.com/kylenewm/Job-Search-Optimization/blob/main/Joining_Tables.sql) in Databricks
+3. Run commands in [SQL file](https://github.com/kylenewm/Job-Search-Optimization/blob/main/Joining_Tables.sql) in Databricks

+### Preprocessing, EDA, and Modeling
 5. Download into notebook and perform EDA, clustering.
 6. Next steps: Create a user interface that allows an individual to select one of the few thousands job postings and then display the results using Shiny for pyhton.
 ## Redfining Scope: